-How to respond to a report of a concussion

-If a student reports one or more symptoms of a concussion after a bump, blow, or jolt to the head or body, s/he should be kept out of athletic play the day of the injury.
+Concussions take time to heal.
+Don't let the of a concussion student return to play the day of the injury and until If a student reports one or more symptoms of a concussion a health care professional says it's OK.
+Students who return to play too soon-while the brain is still after a bump, blow, or jolt to the head or body, s/he should be kept out of athletic play the day of the injury.
 The student should only return to play with permission from a health care professional experienced in evaluating for concussion.